 - Avoid travelling up or down steep inclines.

 - Don’t ride in terrain beyond your riding ability.

 Safety suggestions for riders

 - Treat the quad bike the same as other work machinery, not as a recreational vehicle.
-Don’t attempt riding irresponsibly or attempt stunt riding, like performing ‘wheelies’.
+Don’t ride irresponsibly or attempt stunt riding, such as performing ‘wheelies’.

 - Don’t allow untrained people to ride the quad bike.

 - Caution children about the dangers and do not let them use the quad bike until they are properly trained and supervised.
 Make sure they keep well clear of the quad bike at all times when someone else is riding it.

 - Never allow passengers on the quad bike.
 Carrying a person on the back limits the rider’s ability to shift weight appropriately.